romanAVJ/mds-spark-project/README.md

 ## Repository structure

-`figures`: Screenshots of the deliverables.
+-`figures`: Screenshots of the deliverables.
-`src`: The code used for the project.
+-`src`: The code used for the project.
-    `s1_clean`: Here it is included the bash code used to clean the data.
+    +`s1_clean`: Here it is included the bash code used to clean the data.
-    `s2_spark`: Here it is included the notebbooks of the part A and B of the project
+    +`s2_spark`: Here it is included the notebbooks of the part A and B of the project

 ## Technology used in current scenario
 -  `Bash`: Bash was used to clean the data and create a unified dataset